Last updated on February 4th, 2019

-Asking for a deposit when the house sitters arrive – This must always be disclosed at the outset as many sitters will choose to decline the assignment when a deposit is requested.
+Asking for a deposit when the house sitters arrive – This must always be disclosed at the outset as many sitters will choose to decline the assignment if a deposit is requested.

-Let’s talk about subjective, unrealistic situations.
+Let’s talk about subjective, unrealistic house sitting situations.
 These are things that are perhaps acceptable to some people, but unacceptable to others.
 However, they wouldn’t necessarily be deemed unacceptable at all IF they had been discussed at the interview stage.

 Video cameras – While it is usually acceptable for external security cameras, it is not generally considered OK for internal cameras that film house sitters throughout the house sit.
 This goes against the trust that is the basis of a house sitting arrangement.
 It is especially unrealistic (and possibly illegal) to film secretly.
 Some sitters don’t worry about cameras, others will, but it’s fair to disclose cameras in initial conversations or even in your profile.

 A vegan or eco-friendly, green property – In this situation there may be special considerations that need to be adhered to, such as no meat products in the kitchen, use of only eco-friendly toiletries, and possibly the use of only a composting toilet.
 Fine if discussed and accepted by the house sitters, but a shock if they arrive and are not prepared.